swiftlang/swift-evolution/proposals/0211-unicode-scalar-properties.md

   public var nameAlias: String? { get }

-  /// Corresponds to the `General_Category` Unicode property. public var generalCategory: Unicode.GeneralCategory? { get }
+  /// Corresponds to the `General_Category` Unicode property. public var generalCategory: Unicode.GeneralCategory { get }

   /// Corresponds to the `Canonical_Combining_Class` Unicode property. public var canonicalCombiningClass: Unicode.CanonicalCombiningClass { get }
 }

 extension Unicode {

+  /// Represents the version of Unicode in which a scalar was introduced. public typealias Version = (major: Int, minor: Int)

   /// General categories returned by
   /// `Unicode.Scalar.Properties.generalCategory`.
 Listed along with their